Project-Somedays/Project-Somedays.github.io/_posts/2025-03-31-WCCChallenge2025Week14-Zentangle.md

 ## Things I've learned
 - mesh.geometry.attribute.position.array is a big old 1D array in Threejs of positional data that gets passed to the GPU if you call .needsUpdate = true
+- It's soooo worth it to make a new mini-project when you want to try out a new technique BEFORE you try and integrate it into a more complicated project
+- Reverse-Engineering: such a great way to learn and develop your own taste and sensibilities